julyvee/julyvee.github.io/_posts/2023-03-15-retrospective-not-regrettospective.markdown

 date:   2023-03-15 15:00:00 +0200
 img: 2.jpg
 tags: [retrospective,scrum,agile]
-description: "How to make your retrospectives more meaningful."
+description: "How to make your agile retrospectives more meaningful."
 ---

 Retrospectives are an essential part of the agile development process.
 They provide teams with a valuable opportunity to reflect on their progress, identify areas for improvement, and make adjustments to their approach.
 However, too often these retrospectives can feel like a box-ticking exercise, rather than a meaningful process that drives real change.
 But what is a meaningful retrospective?
 A meaningful retrospective outputs effective action items that will actually be implemented and enable everyone in the team to do their best work.
 This blog post presents some theory and tips to make your retros more meaningful.
 Follow these to make sure your retrospective doesn't turn into a regrettospective!